lytedev/lytedev.github.io/readme.md

 * Build the theme and our files:
 	`yarn run build-all`

-* Or (if we're developing) watch and rebuild everything as needed:
+* Or (if we're developing) serve it up and rebuild everything as files are
-	`yarn run watch-all`
+	updated: `yarn run dev` (visit http://localhost:1313)

 See `package.json` for other build/watch combinations and options.